AndrewsCoolGithub/Example/README.md

 </h3>

 <h2 align="center">
-I'm an iOS Developer 💻, Photographer 📸, and Designer 🎨!
+I'm an iOS Developer 💻, and Designer 🎨!
 </h2>

 I love finding opportunities to create innovative and impactful apps that better the world 🌎